Starwaster/HeatPump/README.md

 This mod comes with a radiator part created by zzz (licensed by GingerCorp) Heat Pump versions of all stock radiators are also included.

+Some notes on efficiency:
+Hubble installed with 7W cooling at 70K for a cost of 300 W of electricity Mars MTV expects to cool 78W at a cost of 8.892 kW (114W / W removed)